LSST-nonproject/sims_maf_contrib/README.md

 * Feel free to include a config file that exercises the code.
 You can use the displayDict to add a caption.

 Please submit your code along with a configuration file that runs it so we can easily reproduce your outputs.

+## Using the contributed metrics

+First make sure your environment is set up correctly.
+For example:

+    setenv SIMS_MAF_CONTRIB_DIR /Users/pjm/work/stronglensing/LSST/DESC/Cadence/sims_maf_contrib
+    setenv PYTHONPATH ${PYTHONPATH}:${SIMS_MAF_CONTRIB_DIR}

+Now you can run one of the drivers from your workspace - which must contain the required sqlite opsim database file.
+For example:

+    cd work
+    runDriver.py $SIMS_MAF_CONTRIB_DIR/drivers/LensedQuasarTimeDelays.py

+You'll want to browse the code that has already been checked in to avoid reinventing the wheel.